conrizzo/search-wordle-words/README.md

 # Search Wordle Words with TypeScript/JavaScript in Nuxt.js

-nuxt js version running at https://search-wordle-words.netlify.app/

-original version running at https://conradswebsite.com/projects/search-assistant-to-help-find-words-for-the-wordle-game
+# Go here for a demo https://search-wordle-words.netlify.app/

-This is a Search assistant to help find words for the Wordle game
+This is a search assistant to help find words for the Wordle game.

+It is a Vue.js single page applicaton running in Nuxt.js using the Vue composition api, with the word data and search functions written in TypeScript.

+Original version I made in Vue.js is running at https://conradswebsite.com/projects/search-assistant-to-help-find-words-for-the-wordle-game

 ---- default files below for reference